 There are far too many runners selling themselves short because they have a bad race without understanding the why's of what happened.

 Endurance events involve a mixture of carbohydrate and fat fuel usage.

 We run long on the weekends to burn fat and increase endurance.

 The problem is when you are at race pace your body is relying more on carbohydrates.

-Once they are depleted, it doesn't matter how motivated you are, what times you have run in the past or what caliber athlete you are.
-You will slow down.
+Once they are depleted, it doesn't matter how motivated you are, the athlete slows.

 I did not experience hitting a wall or ‘bonking' when I ran 2.19.35.

-That being said, I have been on the other side of the coin and have experienced what it is to hit the wall and I wouldn't wish it on my worst enemy.
+That being said, I have experienced what it is to hit the wall and I wouldn't wish it on my worst enemy.